shakkednoy/shakkednoy.github.io/research.md

 [Online Appendix](ChatGPT_SM.pdf)<br/>
 <details>
   <summary>Click to expand abstract</summary>
-We examine the productivity effects of a generative artificial intelligence technology—the assistive chatbot ChatGPT—in the context of mid-level professional writing tasks.
-In a preregistered online experiment, we assign occupation-specific, incentivized writing tasks to 444 college-educated professionals, and randomly expose half of them to ChatGPT.
-Our results show that ChatGPT substantially raises average productivity: time taken decreases by 0.8 SDs and output quality rises by 0.4 SDs.
-Inequality between workers decreases, as ChatGPT compresses the productivity distribution by benefiting low-ability workers more.
-ChatGPT mostly substitutes for worker effort rather than complementing worker skills, and restructures tasks towards idea-generation and editing and away from rough-drafting.
-Exposure to ChatGPT increases job satisfaction and self-efficacy and heightens both concern and excitement about automation technologies.
+We examined the productivity effects of a generative artificial intelligence 10 technology—the assistive chatbot ChatGPT—in the context of mid-level professional writing tasks.
+In a preregistered online experiment, we assigned occupation-specific, incentivized writing tasks to 453 college-educated professionals, and randomly exposed half of them to ChatGPT.
+Our results show that ChatGPT substantially raised productivity: average time taken decreased by 40% and output quality rose by 18%.
+Inequality between workers decreased, and concern and 15 excitement about AI temporarily rose.
+Workers exposed to ChatGPT during the experiment were 2x as likely to report using it in their real job two weeks after the experiment, and 1.6x as likely two months after the experiment.
 </details><br/>

 <h1> Publications </h1>